 The Dharmashri Foundation, committed to the preservation of the most precious teachings of Tibet’s Nyingma school and particularly the Mindrolling lineage was founded by Jetsün Khandro Rinpoche along with her sister, Jetsün Dechen Paldrön in 1993.
 The Dharmashri Foundation is many faceted, tasked with numerous activities including archiving, translating, recording and distributing thousands of texts and teachings.
 Its main headquarters is located at Mindrolling Lotus Garden and it maintains branches and is active in more than 10 countries and languages.

-The activities of the Samten Tse Charitable Society (STCS) are based on these ideals and are therefore intended not only as a means of benefiting those who receive help in various forms but also of providing an even greater foundation of merit for those who are able to practice the paramita of generosity by contributing to the various projects.
+The activities of the Samten Tse Charitable Society (STCS) and Mindrolling Charitable Society (in the US) are based on these ideals and are therefore intended not only as a means of benefiting those who receive help in various forms but also of providing an even greater foundation of merit for those who are able to practice the paramita of generosity by contributing to the various projects.